How Much Water Should You Drink A Day

 How Much Water Should You Drink a Day?

 Answering this question is quite generic, as water intake is completely individualized.
 However, general recommendations for daily water intake suggests at least 64-ounces a day, or eight 8-ounce cups.
 These numbers reflect ages two and up, as infants should be consuming mostly breast milk or formulas for vital growth.
 But on the opposite end of the spectrum, the elderly population is at high risk for dehydration.
 Though the general 64-ounces is still recommended, it is important to reduce dehydration risk by encouraging and prompting daily water intake.
 And when it comes to water intake for weight loss, there fundamentally is no magic number.
 Instead, try focusing on increasing water intake, as the general population consumes only half of the recommended intake of approximately four cups.
 Additionally, drinking water over sugary beverages will naturally cut calories.

 Other factors that influence daily water intake are physical activity, health diseases and conditions.
 Individuals who include rigorous exercise in their lifestyle patterns should aim for at least nine cups of water, or 72 ounces.
 Replenishing electrolytes lost in sweat with sports drinks may be an alternative route for reducing dehydration and electrolyte imbalances in exercisers and athletes.
 Additionally, specific health conditions may trigger the need for fluid restriction - congestive heart failure and kidney disease being two of the many.
 Some medications may also cause a dry mouth and dehydration.

 Drinking water does not have to a feat.
 Try drinking a glass of water right when you wake up, consume water-filled fruits (such as watermelon and tomatoes), and drink water following exercise.
-For more tips and hacks to achieve adequate water intake, click here (insert 4 Ways to Drink Your Way to Weight Loss).
+For more tips and hacks to achieve adequate water intake, click here.